agoragames/stache/README.md

 * [joker1007](https://github.com/joker1007) contributed a patch making the autoload paths setup more broadly compatible.
 * [kianw](https://github.com/kianw) contributed a patch making RSpec a little easier to use.
 * [MarkusHarmsen](https://github.com/MarkusHarmsen) added Mustache caching, leading to HUGE performance increases.
 Thanks!
+* [kimili](https://github.com/kimili) added Rails 5.x compatibility as well as some generators and configuration options.

 Thanks a ton to all of the contributors, equally.
 This would never have grown beyond a mediocre tool that rendered partials without their help!